rseitz9/smart-contract-challenge/README.md

    This can be done securely by providing the secret during deployment with github encrypted secrets https://docs.github.com/en/actions/security-guides/encrypted-secrets

    Another less secure option is to store the private key in the environment variables.
 I have already setup a .env file with other environment configuration and added it to the .gitignore.

+   Once the private key is provided to the service, it can be used by importing it into the web3js lib:
+   `web3.eth.accounts.privateKeyToAccount`

 2. Add additional tests.
 I have added tests for the complex logic in calculateReward and extractEvent, but I have not yet added tests for the contract classes and other smaller functions.